mandolyte/uw-journal/apps/gatewayTranslate/README.md

 3. tag develop: `git tag <semver> && git push --tags`
 4. cut a release from the release branch
 5. add to the release the notes and any assets
+6. verify Netlify links for main (production) and develop are working

 **Expected Outcome**